bukwurm/Machelle-CS262/README.md

 # Machelle-CS262
-Repository for project for CS262
+Repository for projects for CS262